The Rise + Success Of Micro-Influencer Marketing For Brands

 Last but not least, micro-influencers vastly outnumber the big names in terms of headcount.
-According to a report by Mention, 15.7% of Instagram users have between 1,000 and 10,000 followers which fits perfectly into the definition of a micro-influencer.
-Whether it’s cosmetics, technology or travel, a brand could always find the influencers that best fits its interest.
-Although it might be time-consuming to locate all possible influencers available, platforms such as LiketoKnow.it are already trending by serving as the middleman that help brands connect to various micro-influencers.
+According to a report by Mention, 15.7% of Instagram users have between 1,000 and 10,000 followers, which fits perfectly into the definition of a micro-influencer.
+Whether it’s cosmetics, technology, or travel, a brand could always find the influencers that best fit its interest.
+Although it might be time-consuming to locate all possible influencers available, platforms such as LiketoKnow.it are already trending by serving as the middleman that helps brands connect to various micro-influencers.
 The rise of those platforms proves that micro-influencer marketing is growing rapidly into a new trend.
-It has the potential to grow into a complete business chain, and further expand the realm of influencer marketing.
+It has the potential to grow into a complete business chain and further expand the realm of influencer marketing.

 Find Your Micro-influencers Today!